 Module 2 — Preparation of tops for spinning covers the methods used to prepare tops for worsted yarn spinning.
 While the detail of processes used may vary between processors three main processes are used, re-combing, gilling (also called drawing) and roving.

 During the past three to four decades there has been pressure to increase the productivity of spinning technologies for all fibres.
-Several of the developments aimed at increasing productivity in worsted spinning are discussed in Module 4: Variations and alternatives to ring spinning
+Many of these improvements have been applicable to worsted yarn spinning.
+Several of the developments aimed at increasing productivity in worsted spinning will be discussed in this module.

 Module 6: Woollen spinning provides an overview of woollen spinning and covers: machine mechanics in woollen spinning, woollen yarn production and characteristics, spinning issues for felt-resist-treated woollen-spun knitting yarns and investigates the limits of the woollen spinning system.